-5823:2001 or a buoyancy aid that the Director of Maritime Safety is satisfied substantially complies with the Standard and that provides a minimum of 53 newtons of buoyancy.
+5823:2005 or a buoyancy aid that the Director of

+Maritime New Zealand is satisfied substantially complies with the Standard and that provides a minimum of 53 newtons of buoyancy.

+Class 3 packing Group I oil

+products

-Class 3 packing Group I oil products means oil having an initial boiling point less than or equal to 35 degrees centigrade.
+means oil having an initial boiling point less than or

+equal to 35 degrees centigrade.

-Class 3 packing Group II oil products means oil having a flashpoint of less than 23 degrees centigrade and an initial boiling point greater than 35 degrees centigrade.
+Class 3 packing means oil having a flashpoint of less than 23 degrees centigrade and an initial boiling point greater than 35 products degrees centigrade.

-Class 3 packing group III oil products

-means oil having a flashpoint equal to or greater than 23 degrees centigrade up to and including 61 degrees centigrade and an initial boiling point greater than 35 degrees centigrade.
+Class 3 packing group III oil products means oil having a flashpoint equal to or greater than 23 degrees centigrade up to and including 61 degrees centigrade and an initial boiling point greater than 35 degrees centigrade.